 What Is Workstream Collaboration?

 Workstream Collaboration combines messaging, notifications, files, bots, and other application integrations into a unified service within a single chat interface.
-Examples include Google Hangouts Chat and Microsoft Teams.
+Examples include Google Chat and Microsoft Teams.
 These tools provide an alternative to email and allow for work to be done by teams in a persistent, searchable, and transparent way.

 Services at U-M